 Profit = (50 * 2.50) – 50

 Profit = (125) – 50

 Profit = $75

 While the calculations for decimal odds may seem very easy when the profits for accumulator bets are being calculated it’s best to use a betting odds calculator to ensure your accuracy.
 An odds calculator will automatically work out the odds of all the wagers combined and give potential winnings for parlay bets in seconds.

-Fractional odds are popular in the European region, especially amongst horse racing bettors in the UK.
+Fractional odds are popular in the European region, especially amongst horse racing bettors in the UK and sometimes for Daytona 500 betting.
 With fractional odds, you are given the profit in proportion to the stake.
 So for example, if we had a matchup between the Dallas Cowboys and Washington Redskins where the Cowboys were getting 3/2 odds, it would mean that for every $2 you bet, you would get $3 in profit.

 The way a betting odds calculator calculates the profits for a fractional odds bet is by dividing your stake by the denominator and then multiply the stake by the numerator: